-Across these areas, proposals should take into account online and offline forms of gender-based violence, and consider intersecting factors, such as age, socio-economic and migrant background, disability, ethnicity, religion, geography, as well as gender identity and sexual orientation.
+Across these areas, proposals should take into account online and offline forms of genderbased violence, and consider at intersecting factors, such as age, socio-economic and migrant background, disability, ethnicity, religion, as well as gender identity and sexual orientation.
 Proposals should also address the role of bystanders and superiors in addressing gender-based violence and assess the availability and effectiveness of victim support.
 For data collection, proposals should make use of surveys, as well as administrative data, where available, to assess how public services respond to the needs of GBV survivors and can foster a safe environment.
-Where appropriate, proposals should seek the involvement of law enforcement, prosecutors and judges, together with academia/SSH research to optimise input and uptake.
-For proposals addressing the world of work, the involvement of social partners is encouraged.
+Where appropriate, proposals should seek the involvement of law enforcement, together with academia/research to optimise input and uptake.
+In proposals addressing the world of work, the involvement of social partners is encouraged.